TheDevGuyMarc/ExoCompanion/exo_companion_api/README.md

 ## Roadmap

-Keep in mind that this is the overall Roadmap, for the specific Roadmap look in the Roadmap.md file in each sub project.
+Keep in mind that this is the overall Roadmap, for the specific Roadmap look in the Roadmap.md file in each subproject.

 - [ ] Implement Plant DB
 - [ ] Testing